erichlf/devcontainer-cli.nvim/README.md

    the command: `:DevcontainerConnect`.
 Alternatively, you could choose to continue working in your current session and run commands in the devcontainer via `DevcontainerExec`.

+During execution using `DevcontainerUp` or `DevcontainerExec` it is possible to toggle the terminal via `t` while in normal mode and then to bring it back you can run `:DevContainerToggle`.
+Additionally you could bring it back through `:TermSelect`.

+During the execution of a Devcontainer process you can also type `q` or `<esc>` to kill the process and exit the terminal window.

 ## Tests